-To perform antivirus scanning of system use Start-MpScan cmdlet.
+To perform antivirus scanning of your computer use the Start-MpScan cmdlet.
 With ScanType argument, you can choose one of three scan modes:

-- FullScan — scan is performed for all files on your computer, as well as the system registry and current apps running
+- FullScan — scan is performed for all files on your computer, as well as the system registry and and currently running apps;

 - CustomScan — user selects the folders and drives to be scanned.

 For example, run a custom scan for check system folder “C:\Program Files”: